 Since the inception of the AVI Graduate Programme in F16, students have had various opportunities within the Group.
-There are currently 31 graduates enrolled on a 24-month programme across I&J, Spitz, and National Brands.
-16 are in their first year and 15 are in the final year of the programme.
-The Company will try and place all graduates who are in their final year into permanent employment at the end of 2023, having proven themselves through their respective programme experiences.
-94% of the graduates are Black.
-All 31 current graduates have had the opportunity to engage in soft skills and business specific training in order to fast track their development.
-At this stage there will be 21 new graduate positions in 2024 across National Brands and I&J, spanning various fields such as human resources, finance, engineering, planning, sales, quality, procurement, supply chain, and operational management and systems.
+There are currently 34 graduates enrolled on a 24-month programme across I&J and National Brands.
+19 are in their first year and 15 are in the final year of the programme.
+The Company will try and place all graduates who are in their final year into permanent employment at the end of 2024, having proven themselves through their respective programme experiences.
+100% of the graduates are Black.
+All 34 current graduates have had the opportunity to engage in soft skills and business specific training in order to fast track their development.
+At this stage there will be 19 new graduate positions in 2025 across National Brands and I&J, spanning various fields such as engineering, planning, sales, quality, procurement, supply chain, research and development, and payroll.

 The Company remains focused on the development of online training courses in an effort to reduce the cost and complexity of classroom-based programmes, particularly in the retail businesses.
-In addition to the initial Customer Service and Payment Administration online courses that were run successfully throughout the Spitz business, there are currently over 60 additional online courses on the system to enable efficient, effective, and personalised knowledge transfer for development, governance, and compliance purposes.
+There are currently over 75 online courses on the system to enable efficient, effective, and personalised knowledge transfer for development, governance, and compliance purposes.
 These have assisted employees to access knowledge from any location, free of charge, and have enabled a view of their progress and achievements.

-The Company will continue identifying other appropriate online training programmes, while continuing to benefit from the holistic view of our talent and succession strategies across and within our businesses.
+The Company will continue identifying other appropriate online training programmes, whilst continuing to benefit from the holistic view of our talent and succession strategies across and within our businesses.